Solar Regulators: Putting sunlight into your batteries, and how to make sure that your panels don’t draw it back out!

 Words and images Gary Tischer.

 Solar panels are great for collecting energy from the sun but they need a solar controller to ensure the correct amount of energy is going to your batteries.
 If batteries are overcharged, they will at the least be damaged so they will have reduced battery life.
 At worst, they will be damaged to the point of being unusable.

 There are two main types of controllers on the market these days that will do the job of regulating the input from your solar panels into energy that can be accepted by your batteries.
 Traditionally this has been done with a Pulse Width Modulation (PWM) controller but now the more sophisticated MPPT controllers are becoming more common.
 The requirements of your system will determine which regulator or controller you should use.

-Older style of charge controllers were simple monitors that opened the circuit when the battery voltage rose to a certain level.
+The older style of charge controllers were simple monitors that opened the circuit when the battery voltage rose to a certain level.
 Opening the circuit would stop the battery charging.
-They used a mechanical relay to open and close the circuit which stopped and started the power going to
+They used a mechanical relay to open and close the circuit which stopped and started the power going to the batteries.

 PULSE WIDTH MODULATION (PWM) CONTROLLERS